arenekosreal/plasma-ions-china/README.md

       ....<base64>....
       -----END PRIVATE KEY-----
       ```
-      The last 32 byes of the decoded private key must be the seed.
+      The private key must **NOT** have a password, the last 32 byes of the decoded private key must be the seed.
       You can use `openssl genpkey -algorithm ED25519 -out ed25519-private.pem` to generate the private key.
       Use `openssl pkey -pubout -in ed25519-private.pem > ed25519-public.pem` to get the public key to be registered to QWeather.